Commutator: Ring theory

 Sometimes $[a,b]_+$ is used to denote anticommutator, while $[a,b]_-$ is then used for commutator.
 The anticommutator is used less often, but can be used to define Clifford algebras and Jordan algebras and in the derivation of the Dirac equation in particle physics.

 The commutator of two operators acting on a Hilbert space is a central concept in quantum mechanics, since it quantifies how well the two observables described by these operators can be measured simultaneously.
 The uncertainty principle is ultimately a theorem about such commutators, by virtue of the Robertson–Schrödinger relation.
 In phase space, equivalent commutators of function star-products are called Moyal brackets and are completely isomorphic to the Hilbert space commutator structures mentioned.

 Identities (ring theory)

 The commutator has the following properties:

 Lie-algebra identities

 Relation (3) is called anticommutativity, while (4) is the Jacobi identity.

 Additional identities

 If A is a fixed element of a ring R, identity (1) can be interpreted as a Leibniz rule for the map $\operatorname{ad}_A: R \rightarrow R$ given by $\operatorname{ad}_A(B) = [A, B]$.
 In other words, the map adA defines a derivation on the ring R. Identities (2), (3) represent Leibniz rules for more than two factors, and are valid for any derivation.
 Identities (4)–(6) can also be interpreted as Leibniz rules.
 Identities (7), (8) express Z-bilinearity.

+From identity (9), one finds that the commutator of integer powers of ring elements is:

 Some of the above identities can be extended to the anticommutator using the above ± subscript notation.